Prag8855/aab/content/guides/work-visa.md

 Your immigration expenses are [tax-deductible](/glossary/steuerlich%20absetzbar), so keep all your receipts.
 At the end of your first year, make a [tax declaration](/glossary/Steuererklärung).
 You will pay less [income tax](/glossary/Einkommensteuer).

+### Renew your work visa

+Your work visa is valid for up to 3 years.
+You must renew it around 8 weeks before it expires.

 ### Apply for permanent residence

 If you have a work visa, you qualify for [permanent residence](/glossary/Niederlassungserlaubnis) after 24 to 60 months.
 Permanent residence is better than a work visa, because it's not tied to your job.